eggheadio/eggheadio-course-notes/construct-sturdy-uis-with-xstate/notes/03-invoke-an-xstate-service-when-entering-a-state.md

   - Defined as streams of values emmited over time.
   - Uni-directional, it can only send events to the parent machine, not receive them.

-🚜 When xstate [invoke machines](https://xstate.js.org/docs/guides/communication.html#invoking-machines), they communicate hierarchicaclly, and invoked machines can communicate `Parent-to-child` or `Child-to-parent`
+🚜 When Xstate [invokes machines](https://xstate.js.org/docs/guides/communication.html#invoking-machines), they communicate hierarchically, and invoked machines can communicate `Parent-to-child` or `Child-to-parent`
-  - 🔎 Child machines can be [invoked with `context`](https://xstate.js.org/docs/guides/communication.html#invoking-machines) that is derived from the parent's machine context.
+  - 🔎 Child machines can be [invoked with `context`](https://xstate.js.org/docs/guides/communication.html#invoking-machines) that is derived from the parent machine's context.

 ```js
 export const fetchMachine = Machine({